JasonZhouPW/test_opencode_agent/tasks.md

 # 2.steps

-You are giving a json file with one line, which represents a pr data from a github repo, your role is a professional software engineer, you should read the pr data and fix the issue.

-follow the steps below:
+You are giving a json file with multiple lines(SKIP the hidden files,name started with "." or "._"), each line represents a pr data from a github repo, your role is a professional software engineer, you should read the pr data and fix the issue. for each line: follow the steps below:
     0. MUST DO: check the patches folder, if the patch <org>_<repo>_<pr_number>.diff or <org>__<repo>__<pr_number>.diff already exists, skip this line
     1. extract and analyze the pr body and title
     2. extract and analyze the related issues if exists